Home » Parent PLUS Loans

 Parent PLUS Double Consolidation Loophole: Pay 10% of Income Instead of 20%

 Editor's note: The final version of President Biden's New IDR rules was announced on June 30, 2023, and phase out the double consolidation loophole by July 1, 2025.
-Anyone who completes the process of consolidating twice before that date can access the Saving on a Valuable Education (SAVE) plan.
+Anyone who completes this full consolidation process before that date can access the available cheaper income-driven repayment plans.
+THIS PROCESS MUST START NO LATER THAN JANUARY 2025 to make it in time.
+From start to finish, the double consolidation can take 4-6 months to execute with no mistakes.
 If you miss that date, you're stuck paying 20% of your income on Income Contingent Repayment (ICR) with a very low deduction (100% of the poverty line).

 Why is that a big deal?
 Take a borrower earning $50,000 yearly with $100,000 of Parent PLUS loans.
-The ICR monthly payment would be $590, while the SAVE plan would be only $143.
-The SAVE plan offers huge interest subsidies, too.
+The ICR monthly payment would be $590, while the New IBR plan would be only $228.
 The stakes have never been higher for Parent PLUS borrowers seeking a more affordable repayment plan.
 If you're struggling to complete this process yourself with the article below, our team of student loan experts can help.
-We have more than 3,000 five-star reviews and have been helping borrowers navigate these complex repayment options since 2016.
+We have more than 3,800 five-star reviews and have been helping borrowers navigate these complex repayment options since 2016.

 Borrowers who have Parent PLUS Loans deal with somewhat of a different beast than when a student borrows federal student loans.
 Parent PLUS Loans stay in the name of the parent who pulled them out if kept in the federal system.
 They generally have much higher interest rates than Direct Loans and don't offer student loan forgiveness opportunities.